scikit-learn/enhancement_proposals/slep010/proposal.rst

 that its value is correct.

-The logic that is proposed here (calling a stateful method instead of a stateless function) is a pre-requisit to fixing the dataframe column ordering issue: at the moment, there is no way to raise an error if the column ordering of a dataframe was changed between ``fit`` and ``predict``.
+The logic that is proposed here (calling a stateful method instead of a stateless function) is a pre-requisite to fixing the dataframe column ordering issue: with a stateless `check_array`, there is no way to raise an error if the column ordering of a dataframe was changed between ``fit`` and ``predict``.

 Considerations
 ##############